SayedShaun/Bangla-Text-Classification/README.md

 - `.gitignore`: Specifies files/folders to ignore in version control.

 ## Usage
 - Customize `dataloader.py` to preprocess your Bangla text dataset.
 - Define and modify the text classification model in `model.py` according to your Bangla text analysis requirements.
 - Use `training.py` to train the text classifier.

-This codebase is designed for efficient Bangla text analysis and classification.

 Feel free to contribute or adapt this code for your Bangla text analysis tasks.